 Theories of Gravitation

-Since ancient times, scientists used observations about the effect of gravity on objects near the Earth (like the proverbial apple falling from a tree), as well as measurements of the movement of planets, to establish laws about the properties of gravitation and theories about possible causes of the phenomenon.
+Since ancient times, scientists used observations about the effect of gravity on objects near the Earth (like the proverbial apple falling from a tree).
+They expanded those observations with measurements of the movement of planets to establish laws about the properties of gravitation and theories about possible causes of the phenomenon.

 The first major concept was Newton's Law of Universal Gravitation, which stated that all objects of matter attract each other and provided an equation to measure the force of attraction.